PGCodeLLM/terminal-bench-rl/README.md

 - **Mandatory Todo Management**: Required initial planning and continuous task tracking
 - **Read-Only Exploration**: Gather information before making any changes

-With this system message & tool combination + a capable LLM (I chose Qwen3-32B), I was able to place 19th on the terminal bench leaderboard with a score of 13.75%.
+With this system message & tool combination + a capable LLM (I chose Qwen3-32B), I was able to place 19th on the terminal bench leaderboard (currently under submission) with a score of 13.75%.
 This outperformed:
 - Terminus agent with Qwen3-235B by Stanford
 - Terminus agent with Deepseek-R1 by Stanford
 - Codex agent with GPT-4.1 by OpenAI